ThomasOlm/ThomasOlm/README.md

 Hello!
 I am a recent college graduate looking to break into the field of information tech and cybersecurity.
-Here is where I will showcase my Python skills.
+I will showcase my Python skills here.

 How to reach me thomasolmsted1@gmail.com